North Korea tests an ICBM with a range to strike the whole of the United States - ExBulletin

 Choe did not describe what action North Korea might take, but said the United States will be well aware that it is playing, which it will certainly regret.

-North Korea sees the US military presence in the region as evidence of US hostility.
+North Korea sees the US military presence in South Korea and Japan as evidence of US hostility.
 He said his recent series of weapons launches were a response to what he called provocative military exercises between the United States and South Korea.

 North Korea was feared to conduct its first nuclear test in five years as the next major step in building up its military capacity against the United States and its allies.